mrizaln/opt-iter/README.md

 ## Motivation

-It's not uncommon to want to create a generator for a particular task and stop when condition is met.
-Traditionally the generator in C++ is defined as a functor like this.
+It's not uncommon to want to create a generator for a particular task and stop when some condition is met.

 ```cpp
 class StringSplitter